zhangyumeng1sjtu/DeepSecE/README.md

 pip install logomaker
 ```

-If you want to predict secretion systems and effectors, you should install `macsyfinder` and `hmmer` first.
+If you want to predict secretion systems and substrate proteins, you should install `macsyfinder` and `hmmer` first.
 Meanwhile, you need to download the TXSS profiles from [here](https://tool2-mml.sjtu.edu.cn/DeepSecE/TXSS_profiles.tar.gz), and decompress it into data directory.

 ```shell
 pip install macsyfinder